 Understanding In Vitro Fertilization

-Both forms of IVF are now very effective treatments.
-Both can be used to treat a majority of infertile patients.
-A little background about the two types of IVF may be helpful when deciding which treatment is best for any individual patient.
-Having performed Natural Cycle IVF for over 10 years and stimulated IVF for more than 30 years, we believe we are best qualified to provide a balanced and authoritative statement concerning these 2 treatments.
+Stimulated IVF is a very effective treatment.
+It can be used to treat a majority of infertile patients.
+A little background about this type of IVF may be helpful when deciding which treatment is best for any individual patient.
+Having performed stimulated IVF for more than 30 years, we believe we are best qualified to provide a balanced and authoritative statement concerning this treatment.

 Hormonal injections are given daily for approximately 2 weeks to induce the growth of multiple eggs.
 Frequent ultrasound and blood draws are performed to monitor the process.
 When the eggs are appropriately mature they are retrieved through a minor in-office procedure.
 In a successful cycle, about 6-12 eggs are retrieved and usually, there will be several good embryos available for transfer and for freezing for potential future use.